chennakeshavadasa/Low-dropout-Voltage-Regulator-LDO-using-SKY130PDK/README.md

 # Low dropout Voltage Regulator(LDO) using SKY130PDK
-Design of LDO that produces a regulator output of 0.9v with a supply voltage of 1.2v & a bandgap reference voltage of 0.75v using open source SKY130PDK <br> <br>
+Design of a simple LDO that produces a regulator output of 0.9v with a supply voltage of 1.2v & a bandgap reference voltage of 0.75v using open source SKY130PDK <br> <br>
 **Status: Ongoing**

 # Specification